v-campbell/Honey/README.md

-# Honey, a quick MVC rails app w/ graph
+# Honey, a MVC rails app with GraphQL
 ## Manage your colony with confidence!

 ### Technologies Used